CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 - The `token` given to you by the BCDA team, ready to paste into your browser
 - A file containing the example RSA `private key` ([download](https://github.com/CMSgov/bcda-app/blob/master/shared_files/ATO_private.pem))
 - You can write your own decryption code later based on the [documentation](../API.md).
-Today we'll use the [python example decryption code](https://gist.github.com/rnagle/a2b8ecb7905337afaf00c060024d4fb4), which requires:
+We'll use the [python example decryption code](https://gist.github.com/rnagle/a2b8ecb7905337afaf00c060024d4fb4), which requires:
     - [Python](https://www.python.org/downloads/) installed
     - [decrypt.py](https://gist.githubusercontent.com/rnagle/a2b8ecb7905337afaf00c060024d4fb4/raw/76191f339230f8c5085b711acd7482e74202168a/decrypt.py) and [requirements.txt](https://gist.githubusercontent.com/rnagle/a2b8ecb7905337afaf00c060024d4fb4/raw/76191f339230f8c5085b711acd7482e74202168a/requirements.txt) downloaded to the same directory
     - Run `pip install requirements.txt` from that same directory to download any required libraries

 ### Exploring the API with Swagger
-We'll be interacting with the [BCDA API](../API.md) in your browser using [Swagger](https://swagger.io).
-We'll be able to authenticate, make requests, and everything else the API provides.
+You will be interacting with the [BCDA API](../API.md) in your browser using [Swagger](https://swagger.io).
+This will enable you to authenticate, make requests, and everything else the API provides.

 - Open your browser and navigate to:

 #### [https://sandbox.bcda.cms.gov/api/v1/swagger](https://sandbox.bcda.cms.gov/api/v1/swagger/)
 <img src="assets/img/decrypt_demo_01.png" alt="Screenshot of swagger" width="400" />

-Let's provide our token to get full access to the API.
+Provide your token to get full access to the API.

 - Click the `Authorize` button
 - In the `api_key` box: